Lakeisha Shaw Barnes, MA, LPC

 Sheri Peachey, MA, LPC, NCC

 Sheri Peachey earned a BS in Organizational Management from Colorado Christian University in 2000, and an MA in Counseling and Human Services from the University of Colorado in Colorado Springs in 2002.
-She is a Licensed Professional Counselor in North Carolina and is a National Certified Counselor as well.
-Sheri’s clinical experience includes individual, couples, and family therapy; teaching parenting classes using “Love and Logic”; and providing pre-marital counseling using Prepare and Enrich.
-In addition, Sheri enjoys facilitating “Boundaries” and “Codependency” groups, and she is a member of the American Counseling Association.
+She is a Licensed Professional Counselor (# 5134) in North Carolina and a National Certified Counselor (#209154).
+As of 2015, Sheri has twelve years of counseling experience.